-Step 1: Call for a quick consultation.
-Ask for Martie Fernandez or Michael Stinnett.
-Either one of us can talk to you about what to expect and help you decide whether to go on to step 2.
+Step 1: Call for a quick consultation and ask for Dr. Michael Stinnett.
+He can talk to you about what to expect and help you decide whether to go on to step 2.

 Step 2: Call the front desk staff (main number) and set up an initial appointment for evaluation for DBT.